Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 └─
 ```

-• The Eventive Case may appear with pretty much any verb; it marks a noun that refers to a spatiotemporal event corresponding to the abstract proposition expressed by the verb.
+• The Eventive Case may appear with pretty much any verb; it marks a noun that refers to a concrete spatiotemporal event corresponding to the abstract proposition expressed by the verb.
+Its purpose is much comparable to that of manner adverbs in English, expressing a quality of an event, such as “suddenly”, “beautifully”, “surprisingly”…

 ```
 ┌───────────────